 For our second day in La Belle Province, we left the resort village of Mont Tremblant and headed to Domaine Saint-Bernard.
 This place is the definition of a winter wonderland.
-Walking in, you’re greeted with crackling fire pits and mugs of hot soup and cocoa.

 If you decide to go hiking like we did, check ahead with someone that works there for daily conditions, but the snowshoe trails are generally also totally passable on foot.

 No matter what you do, make sure you go down the M1.
 It’s a 1 kilometer long trail that leads to some longer snowshoeing trails, but has a few little treasures of its own along the way.

 The first you’ll find is a little corridor filled with friendly little birds.

 When you’re in the main office, you’ll see free baggies of bird feed.
 Stuff a couple in your pockets because you’ll be mobbed by these little guys!